NCAR/rda-bufr-decode-ADPupa/configs/README.md

 ```
 CONFIGURATION FILE               DESCRIPTION
 -------------------------------------------------------------------------------------------
-bufrupperair_config_Guide_user   A complete template with a description of the options and
+bufrupperair_config_template     A complete template with a description of the options and
                                  how to enter them

 bufrupperair_config_all          Retrieves everything from the input BUFR file